How to Create a Sustainable Brand that Sticks to Its Roots

-According to Siegel, it comes down to being consistent with your brand promise.
-“Your brand promises are those things that you tell customers why you exist, what you’re about, what your mission is,” he says.
-“That message will show up everywhere, including your website, brochure, and packaging.
-That consistency between the messages and images you send to your customers and the promise you make to your customers, that’s the core of your brand.”
+According to Siegel, it comes down to consistency with your brand promise.
+“Your brand promises are those things that tell customers why you exist, what you’re about, what your mission is,” he says.
+“That message will appear everywhere, including your website, brochure, and packaging.
+That consistency between the messages and images you send to your customers and the promise you make to your customers that’s the core of your brand.”

 The best brands don’t just sell products—they sell experiences and values.
 They give their customers something to talk about, whether good customer service, exceptional value, or a great product.

 If you want to build a sustainable brand, it’s essential to do two things: focus on a few things that matter to your audience and constantly look for ways to improve them.

 Brands have a terrible reputation for being built on hype and short-lived fads.
 Brands are often built around the whims of the market and not because they were built to last.